hpca-uji/SpMV-CNN-Model/README.md

 * `Pred_*.txt`: This file contains the real measurements and the predictions obtained by the CNN for the individual vpos blocks of the testing matrices.
-* `Test_*.txt`: This file summarizes the information of `Pred_*.txt` file, showing the average relative error among the blocks of a same matrix and the total relative error, which is computed by summing up the real measurements and the predictions for all the blocks of a same matrix and computing the relative error upon those values.
+* `Test_*.txt`: This file summarizes the information of `Pred_*.txt` file, showing the average relative error among the blocks of each test matrix and the total relative error, which is computed by summing up the real measurements and the predictions for all the blocks of a same matrix and computing the relative error upon those values.

-*Note that all previous steps can be performed at once via the `run.sh` bash script provided in this repository.*
+*Note that this testing step and the two previous steps (hyperparameter search and training) can be performed at once.*

 ## References